markosluga/kolla-fountain/README.md

 eth2 – provider network #1 STATIC
 eth3 – provider network #2 STATIC

+* Note that the provider adapters are supposed to be unconfigured, but for me traffic didn't flow unless I put a static IP on the provider network, so I just configured them with am available IP in the provider range to ensure they were up before I ran the scripts.

 See https://github.com/markosluga/kolla-fountain/blob/main/etc/netplan/00-installer-config.yaml for a reference netplan

 # Getting startred: